Get in touch

-A row of these bollards make an excellent line of defence to protect a storefront or ATM.
+A row of these bollards makes an excellent line of defence to protect a storefront or ATM.

-For added security we have a range of PAS 170 rated fixed anti-ram bollards which have been impact tested, capable of stopping a 2,500kg vehicle at either 10 or 20mph.
+For added security we have a range of PAS 170-rated fixed anti-ram bollards which have been impact-tested, and are capable of stopping a 2,500kg vehicle at either 10 or 20mph.

 Removable ram-raid bollards allow you to remove the post from a socket when you need to grant access.